discos/doc/user/medicina/Backend.rst

    This configuration is for the usage of the K-band reference feed, in full-Stokes mode (LCP and RCP spectra and Stokes parameters).

+All of the above configurations set, by default, Sardara's bandwidth to 1500 MHz and the focus selector (TPB) bandwidth to 730 MHz for X band and 1250 MHz for all the other receivers.
 Ideally, configuration details can be changed using the ``setSection`` command::

     > setSection=[sect],[startFreq],[bw],[feed],[mode],[sampleRate],[bins]